Modules, Connectivity

 When connectivity results in downtime, charging providers must send technicians on-site.
 They troubleshoot the network signal and fix the issues.

-In addition, our IoT modules support key features like Telit OneEdge™ that enable remote logging and monitoring of real-time modem parameters over the network.
+In addition, we have IoT modules that feature OneEdge™, powered by Telit Cinterion.
+They enable remote logging and monitoring of real-time modem parameters over the network.

-Remote troubleshooting can be done in hours instead of days.
+Remote troubleshooting takes hours instead of days.
 In many cases, it eliminates on-site service.
-This capability reduces downtime and potentially millions in lost revenues from operational costs and losing customers.
+This capability reduces downtime and potentially millions in revenue lost from operational costs and losing customers.

 2. Deployment and Scalability Challenges for EV Charging